fortran-lang/fortran-lang.org/README.md

 This assumes that you already have a recent version of python For example on Ubuntu 18.04, do:

-To install the dependencies of this project, use Bundler:
+To install the dependencies of this project, use commamd:

 ```
 pip3 install --user -r requirements.txt